by Cat, May 2009 (Photo and tart by Cat)

 ‘*NOTE: Amount of custard needed depends on size of pears; use any leftover custard in a buttered custard cup with extra bit of pear.
 Place custard cup in small baking dish with water half-way up side of custard cup, and bake during last 20 minutes of tarte baking time.

 ‘** If using quiche pan and plan to have extra custard and pear for a small bowl of custard, use additional 2 Tbsp milk, ½ tsp flour/tapioca starch, and tiny pinch stevia.
 9/30/19 test had a weird texture in the custard cup that wasn’t in the tart, so that could be from the tapioca starch.
-May not want to use it in future.
+Perhaps use real flour for custard cup in future.
+See Sept 2019 testing, below, for more about this.

 Method, both sizes